-You will record your observations, reactions, and knowledge of the sites visited throughout Italy in a sketch book/journal (provided) and be requested to discuss your observations in a daily class meeting.
-There will be language classes for an hour each day.
+You will record your observations, reactions, and knowledge of the sites visited throughout Italy in a journal (provided) and be requested to discuss your observations in a daily class meeting.
+Common useful language phrases will be taught throughout the course.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-Freshmen, sophomores, juniors, and seniors are eligible to apply.
+Freshmen, sophomores, juniors, and seniors of all majors are eligible to apply.